Delici0u-s/cmd-Scripts/README.md

 As im driving more to working with the cmd im developing these commands.
 This is to make my, *and if you want your,*  life easier.
 > All commands were writen on and for windows, idk if it works in other operating systems
->
-> **!NOTE!** I dont know why but my antivirus sometimes flagges the compiled version of cr.
-Please look at the code and compile it yourself too, as far as i know it shouldn't be malicious.
->   * Edit: I now know why, because of changing the current "location".
-Will be updated, once implemented in cpp (currently learning)

-### WILL GET CLEANED UP IN A WHILE.
-Reliable: lsd and mbv.
-The rest needs to be revised

 ### How to use the scripts
 >Download them via got clone or downloading via git as zip, or any other way you want.